How someone in Cyprus can get documents legalised, witnessed or certified, take an oath of British citizenship and obtain informative notes.

 British consular officers in Commonwealth countries have no powers under the Commissioners for Oaths Act 1889 as read with the Consular Relations Act 1968 to undertake notarial acts, witnessing a signature, make a certified copy of a document or administer oaths, affirmations or affidavits.

 Legalisation is the official confirmation that a signature, seal or stamp on a UK public document is genuine.
-Legalisation is often required by foreign authorities before they will allow a UK document to be used for official purposes in their country; legalisation does not certify the authenticity of a document or give Foreign & Commonwealth Office approval of its content.
+Legalisation is often required by foreign authorities before they will allow a UK document to be used for official purposes in their country; legalisation does not certify the authenticity of a document or give Foreign, Commonwealth & Development Office approval of its content.

 If you do send documents to the Legalisation Office, please ensure that registered post is used to and from the UK.

-The Foreign and Commonwealth Office holds and uses data for purposes notified to the Information Commissioner under the Data Protection Act 1998.
+The Foreign, Commonwealth & Development Office (FCDO) holds and uses data for purposes notified to the Information Commissioner under the Data Protection Act 1998.
 Such personal data may be disclosed to other UK government departments and public authorities.